 - Writing lasts as long as the sessions lasts.

-- The children are often minimally engaged in the writing task and therefore resist revision and editing to any kind of standard.
+- The children are often minimally engaged in the writing task and therefore resist revision and editing.

 - All students ‘finish’ their work at the same time – regardless of whether they have finished or not.